PyChina/weekly/content/Issue/issue-371.md

 - [Python 的 Caduceus 综合症](https://pycoders.com/link/1740/web)
     + VICKI BOYKIS

-“Which of the two should the ecosystem tackle as a priority?
-Should they clean up all backwards compatibility first? (that would be PEP 594, ‘removing dead batteries from the standard library’) Should they focus on moving everyone over to the new features?”
+"Which of the two should the ecosystem tackle as a priority?
+Should they clean up all backwards compatibility first? (that would be PEP 594, 'removing dead batteries from the standard library') Should they focus on moving everyone over to the new features?"

 (`是也乎:`